How to Spatchcock a Turkey

 8. Roast (or grill or smoke) as directed.
 About 1 hour before cooking, let the bird stand at room temperature to promote even cooking.
 Line a sheet pan with heavy-duty aluminum foil for easy cleanup.
 Set a flat baking rack on the sheet pan — or if you don’t have one, make a bed of chopped onions, carrots, and celery.
 Arrange the bird on top with the legs splayed out away from the body.
 The drumsticks should not extend over the baking sheet, but if they do, tuck doubled pieces of foil under them to direct any drippings onto the pan.

-9. Serve.
-How to carve a spatchcock turkey?
+9. Serve: how to carve a spatchcock turkey.
 You can present the cooked bird at the table any way you want, but let’s be honest — a spatchcocked turkey is a little awkward-looking.
 For easy serving, consider carving it in the kitchen and arranging the meat beautifully on a platter.
+Cut off the legs, separate the drumsticks from the thighs, and slice the thigh meat crosswise, removing the bones.
+Cut off the wings.
+Remove the breasts in large pieces and slice the meat crosswise.

 How to spatchcock a turkey (video)